Scholarly Papers and Teaching Materials

 Click the relevant link to list documents that you can download and use in your work.

 Rory's leading textbook is Understanding Social Enterprise: Theory and Practice co-authored with Mike Bull at Manchester Metropolitan University for Sage Publications.
-This new work has received many endorsements from leading figures in the cooperative and social enterprise community, and positive reviews in several academic journals.
+This work has received many endorsements from leading figures in the cooperative and social enterprise community, and positive reviews in several academic journals.
+It has been adopted as the core text for social enterprise courses in the UK, Ireland, Austria, Germany, France, Greece, Switzerland and Indonesia.
+He has acted as a British Council consultant to universities and policy makers in Ukraine, Indonesia and Montenegro, and been an invited speaker to university hosted events on social economy in Denmark, Ireland, France, Croatia, Montenegro, Ukraine, Indonesia and Japan.
+The authors have signed a contract to produce a new edition for publication in 2015.

 For independent reviews by users/readers of the book see the publisher's website.
 The following comments are from pre-publication reviews by the academic community.